-SECTION 6 What if your coverage changes for one of your drugs?
+What if your coverage changes for one of your drugs?
+SECTION 6

-Section 6.1 The Drug List can change during the year
+Section 6.1 The "Drug List" can change during the year

 Most of the changes in drug coverage happen at the beginning of each year (January 1).
-However, during the year, the plan might make changes to the Drug List.
+However, during the year, the plan might make changes to the "Drug List".
 For example, the plan might:

-- · Add or remove drugs from the Drug List. - Move a drug to a higher or lower cost-sharing tier. - · Add or remove a restriction on coverage for a drug. - · Replace a brand name drug with a generic drug.
+- · Add or remove drugs from the "Drug List". - Move a drug to a higher or lower cost-sharing tier. - · Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic version of the drug. - Replace an original biological product with an interchangeable biosimilar version of the biological product.

-We must follow Medicare requirements before we change the plan's Drug List.
+We must follow Medicare requirements before we change the plan's "Drug List".

-Section 6.2 What happens if coverage changes for a drug you are taking?
+What happens if coverage changes for a drug you are taking?
+Section 6.2